op30mmd/Userbot/README.md

-## a telethon project
+## a hobby telethon project

 ## uh, i just started this project to learn the telethon and telegram API

-if you have any recommendations, open an issue or contact me with telegram [here](t.me/Mamation)
+if you have any recommendations or ideas, open an issue or contact me with telegram [here](t.me/Mamation)